 Investing in Vietnam?
 See Cekindo’s Company Incorporation Services

-Previously without Decree 15, foreign investments in vocational education sector were not easy due to the lack of regulations laying out conditions on foreign-invested vocational training institutions in Vietnam.
+Previously without Decree 15, foreign investments in the vocational education sector were not easy due to the lack of regulations laying out conditions on foreign-invested vocational training institutions in Vietnam.
 In Decree 15, the new conditions for foreign investors consist of investment capital size of establishment size, training modules, and representative offices or branches setup.

-In this article, you will learn more about Decree 15 and how you can invest in vocational education sector in Vietnam.
+In this article, you will learn more about Decree 15 and how you can invest in the vocational education sector in Vietnam.